What are Repositories?

 - The operations described on this page modify the software repositories configuration file located at

-Software sources can also be managed by making direct modifications to this file using the command line.
+Repository list can also be managed by making direct modifications to this file using the command line.
 If you prefer to use the command line instead of a graphical user interface, see Managing Repositories from the Command Line instead.

 GUI-based repository management is normally accomplished via "Software Sources".
 This interface can be accessed via several methods.
 For the latest versions of Ubuntu, the easiest way is to go through the "Ubuntu Software Center".
 Open the software center, then from the Edit menu select "Software Sources".
 You will have to enter your password to change settings in this window.